4 top tips to help you sail through your year-end appraisal

 The end of the year is approaching, which can mean only one thing: so is your year-end appraisal.
 Extremely common in Luxembourg, this is something that requires serious preparation on your part.
 Here are 4 top tips to help you approach this face-to-face interview in the best possible shape.

 So you’ve just found out the date of your end-of-year appraisal.
-In two weeks, you will look back at how you have performed throughout the year.
+In two weeks, you will look back at how you have performed during the year.
 But don’t worry – this exercise isn’t designed to make your life difficult.
 It’s simply a means of assessing your activity, skills, needs and career path.
 You should therefore treat it as a chance not only to speak with your line manager one on one, but also to see how you can develop personally and professionally.

 The appraisal should work in your favour, provided you don’t treat it like a walk in the park.
-It’s an opportunity that presents itself only once a year, so you should take the time to prepare for it properly and make sure you’re in the right frame of mind when the day comes.
+It’s an opportunity that presents itself only once a year!
+So you should take the time to prepare for it properly and make sure you’re in the right frame of mind when the day comes.

 Don’t try and sweep any problems you might have had under the carpet, because your boss will certainly bring them up.